BCZ Community Development Corporation

 - Cierra Brown, Community Ambassador

-- Derek Fletcher, Steward, Office of the CEO
+- Derek Fletcher, Director of Strategic Initiatives

-- Jalen Leathers, Hub Assistant
+- Jalen Leathers, Specialist, Initiatives and Programs

-- Jorge Pena Flores, Community Builder – BNSN
+- Jorge Pena Flores, Hub Manager Specialist

 - Lanetha Oliver, Chief Operating Officer